nprabala/Songify/Backend/Server/readme.md

 After conda is installed, you will need to pip install magenta, librosa, tensorflow which are needed for the script.
 In addition, magenta may require a few other libraries that aren't listed such as numpy, but it'll alert you which ones you will need when you try to run the script.

-In addition, a few normalization methods were added, so you will need to pip install pydub.

 ### Magenta Checkpoint

 In order to use the checkpoint file that google provides, you will need to download it from here https://storage.googleapis.com/magentadata/models/onsets_frames_transcription/maestro_checkpoint.zip.
 Once unzipped, the resulting train folder needs to be put into the same directory as the onsets script.

-## Arguments

-The arguments for the script can be viewed using --help, but the general arguments are:

-<blockquote> python onsets_frames_transcription_transcribe.py --acoustic_run_dir directory --clean_notes=boolean input_file </blockquote>

-where acoustic_run_dir specifies the directory of the file you want to transcribe, clean_notes specifies whether you want to apply our cleaning/normalization methods, and the first system argument is the file you want to transcribe.

 ## Issues